What Does a Roofing Salesman Do?

-You’ll need to be familiar with basic geometry and understand pitch factors, or use the super cool pitch gauge app, but it doesn’t take long to learn how to get a decent estimate without getting on the roof.
+You’ll need to be familiar with basic geometry and know your roof pitch, or use the super cool pitch gauge app, but it doesn’t take long to learn how to get a decent estimate without getting on the roof.

 Out in the field, I could probably teach you how to measure from the ground in a day or two.

-Also, ground measurements aren’t nearly as accurate as measuring from the roof, but they can get you in the ballpark if you don’t have an adjuster’s scope or satellite measurement to use.
+Also, ground measurements aren’t nearly as accurate as measuring from the roof, but they can get you in the ballpark if you don’t have an adjuster’s scope or a satellite measurement.

 With a little experience, you’ll be able to give an competitive bid without having to risk your neck.